Decolonizing the Russian EmpireWednesday, September 28, 2022

 - Your availability (start and end dates, as well as hours per week)

-- Résumé of no more than one page
+- Résumé of no more than two pages

 - Academic transcript(s) (official or unofficial)

 - Writing sample of three pages or less

-In the subject line of your e-mail application, please indicate whether you are applying for a policy fellowship or a communications fellowship.
+In the subject line of your e-mail application, please indicate whether you are applying for a policy fellowship or a communications fellowship and for which term you are applying.

-Only complete applications will be considered.
+Only complete applications received by the deadline will be considered.
 Please do not contact the commission, or the offices of our commissioners, to inquire about the status of your application.
 Finalists will be notified if they have been selected for an interview.